Johnson does not greet Estonian counterpart outside Number 10 to avoid media

 Prime Minister Boris Johnson did not come outside to greet Estonian Prime Minister Kaja Kallas in a marked break from protocol.

-Estonian Prime Minister Kaja Kallas was visiting Downing Street to speak with Boris Johnson about strengthening the Nato alliance against Russian aggression, and she did not receive a handshake outside in a marked break from protocol.
+Estonian prime minister Kaja Kallas was visiting Downing Street to speak to Boris Johnson about strengthening the Nato alliance against Russian aggression, and she did not receive a handshake outside in a marked break from protocol.

 Ms Kallas instead waved to cameras on her entrance and spoke briefly with the press after their meeting, which lasted around 20 minutes and was mostly in private.